Used to being patient, Stefan Cleveland is more than ready for more fill-in duty at keeper for Sounders

 The call came shortly after — Cleveland was pulled from the Defiance lineup.
 Two days later, Cleveland was told he won the starting position over Spencer Richey.

-“It gave me a lot of confidence that I had played a game within in the last week or even year, you could say,” Cleveland said.
+“It gave me a lot of confidence that I had played a game within the last week or even year, you could say,” Cleveland said.
 “That feeling of playing a game.
 The decisions.
 The timing.
 It’s way faster in a game and you can’t recreate a lot of those situations in practice.
 Knowing that I had that game gave me confidence on Sunday against LAFC.”

 The win, the chants, the clean sheet helped that confidence grow.